SH-anonta/Algorithms/ReadMe.md

-##Implimentation of Algorithems and Datastructures
+##Implimentation of Algorithms and Datastructures

 ###Index: